mlibrary/account-ui-prototype/notifications.md

   key: Notifications
   order: 2
 title: Notifications
-description: The home for your University of Michigan Library account.
 ---

+Your notification settings for holds, loans, and fines.

+## Email

+Update your email that recieve notifications.

 ## Text

-## Email
+Update your phone number and if you want to recieve text notifications.